bsc-s2/pykit/http/README.md

 `http.BadStatusLineError`

 A subclass of `HttpError`.
-Raise if read response status line failed.
+Raise if failed to read response status line.

 #   Constants